- What Is SEO?

 Congratulations, you’ve completed our guide on SEO for beginners.

-Did any particular section give you a “Eureka” moment?
+Did any part of our guide give you a “Eureka” moment?